Identifying and Recovering Files Corrupted by Ransomware Using RestoreManager

-You don’t have to be an IT security expert to be aware of the threat of ransomware.
-Almost every week you hear of another large corporation or government entity being the victim in a targeting ransomware attack.
+You don’t have to be an IT security expert to be aware of the threat that is Ransomware.
+It’s almost every week that you hear of another large corporation, or government entity being the victim in a targeting ransomware attack.
 In fact, according to Cyber Security Ventures, a new organization will fall victim to a ransomware attack every 14 seconds!
-That’s why it’s not surprising to hear that ransomware protection and prevention is the number one concern of IT security teams.
+This is the reason why it’s not surprising to hear that ransomware protection and prevention is the number one concern of IT security teams.

-There are plenty of different techniques that are used to prevent infections or detect suspicious behavior, including email server filters, end-point protection, advanced file-access auditing, etc. The point of this article is not just to tell you what works best, because it’s a combination of things.
-The most important thing is to protect your file shares on your file storage volumes, CIFS/NFS shares.
+There are plenty of different techniques that are used to prevent infections or detect suspicious behavior, including email server filters, end-point protection, advanced file-access auditing, etc. The point of this article is not to tell you what works best, because it is a combination of things.
+If you really want my opinion, the most important thing is to protect your file shares on your storage volumes, CIFS/NFS shares.
 If you have NetApp storage, CryptoSpike does an outstanding job.
 You can read more about CryptoSpike in some of my other posts or here.

 So, what is the best choice?
 I personally believe that it varies based on each situation.
-However, if the infection occurs on file shares hosted on NetApp storage, RestoreManager offers a very effective recovery option.
+However, if the infection occurs on file shares hosted on NetApp storage, RestoreManager offers a very interesting, and very effective recovery option.

 RestoreManager uses a “crawler” that uses SnapDiff to create a central, online file index of every NetApp snapshot, giving you a single catalog-based view into your files.
-This online file index provides the ability to search through your NetApp snapshots using multiple criteria.
-It also allows you to restore files and folders right from within RestoreManager with a single click.
+This online file index provides the ability to search through your NetApp snapshots using multiple criteria and restore files and folders right from within RestoreManager with a single click.

 Now, how can this catalog be used to help recover from a Ransomware attack?
-Using the file metadata collected during the SnapDiff crawl of the CIFS/NFS shares, RestoreManager enables you to scan that data, identifying any files that have been manipulated to use any of the 4,000 known ransomware file extensions and patterns.
+Using the file metadata collected during the SnapDiff crawl of the CIFS/NFS shares, RestoreManager is enables you to scan that data, identifying any files that have been manipulated to use any of about 2,100 known ransomware file extensions.
 Then, once those files are identified, using that same online catalog, the end user can leverage existing NetApp snapshots to perform a single file restore of that file, restoring it back to a point in time before the infection began.
-This is similar to the first recovery option that was mentioned earlier, except in this case, you are not creating additional data loss by reverting an entire NetApp snapshot.
-With RestoreManager you can isolate the files that were affected during the attack and quickly identify the best snapshot to use to recover those individual files.
+This is similar to the first recovery option that I mentioned earlier, except in this case, you are not creating additional data loss by reverting an entire NetApp snapshot.
+With RestoreManager you can isolate the files that were affected during the attack and very quickly identify the best snapshot to use to recover those individual files.

-If your organization is ever a victim of ransomware, or perhaps it had been attacked by ransomware in the past, do not get forced to choose between major data loss, weeks of lost productivity, or paying a ransom to criminals.
+So, if your organization is ever a victim of ransomware, or perhaps it had been attacked by ransomware in the past, don’t get forced to choose between major data loss, weeks of lost productivity, or paying a ransom to criminals.
 Allow RestoreManager to discover the files affected by the attack and provide a simple way to recover those infected files using your NetApp snapshots.

-If you would like to learn more about RestoreManager, or it’s ransomware protection/prevention counterpart, CryptoSpike, you can request a live demo.
-We would be happy to help you set things up.
+If you would like to learn more about RestoreManager, or it’s ransomware protection/prevention counterpart, CryptoSpike, you can request a live demo or even get a 30-day trial copy to try it for yourself.
+We will be happy to help you set things up.